ME Co-op Coordinator: Julia King

 Students who participate in the Professional Practice Program should follow guidelines set by the Office of Professional Practice.

-Please review the new Flex Co-Op Program documentation from the Office of Professional Practice.
+Please review the flexible Purdue Co-op Program policies from the Office of Professional Practice.

 - Company Evaluation of Student (PDF)